 The Fourth Amendment of the Constitution protects citizens against unreasonable search and seizure and unwarranted intrusion into their private lives.
 Regardless of the type or amount of drugs that were seized in a search, the process of gathering information must be legal and conducted in accordance with the law.
 If a search and seizure is not conducted in accordance with the law, an experienced MD drug crimes lawyer may be able to have the charges reduced to lesser charges or dismissed entirely.

 If you or someone you care for has been charged with drug trafficking or another type of drug crime in Maryland, contact the experienced criminal defense attorneys at Alpert Schreyer, LLC for a free case evaluation today.
 Our experienced Maryland drug crimes lawyers stand ready to protect your rights and fight the charges against you.
-Call 866-444-63636 to schedule a free consultation today.
+Call 866-444-63636 to schedule a free case evaluation today.